Bubble Memories

-Bubble Memories: The Story of Bubble Bobble III (バブルメモリーズ, Baburu Memorīzu) is a platform video game by Taito released to arcades in February 1996.
+Bubble Memories: The Story of Bubble Bobble III (バブルメモリーズ) is a platform video game by Taito released to arcades in February 1996.
 It is the sequel to Bubble Symphony and is the fifth Bubble Bobble game (although it is listed as being the third).
 Unlike Bubble Symphony, this game stars only two dragons, Bub and Bob, like the original Bubble Bobble.
 It was released in 2007 for PlayStation 2 in Japan only as part of the Taito Memories II Volume 1 compilation.

 Plot

 Unlike other Bubble Bobble games, players may create large bubbles that can capture several enemies at once.

 One day, the twins Bubby and Bobby, intermarried with Bub and Bob, playing together to the tower where they live, are transformed into bubble-blowing dragons by the evil Dark Super Great Dragon that takes possession of the tower.
 The twins must climb the 80 floors of the tower to take seven colorful potions, free it from his clutches and regain their human forms.

 Bub and Bob are young boys in the intro, indicating that this is a prequel to the series.